The Making of the Queen's Manuscript

 was planned, copied, decorated and corrected under Christine's direct

-supervision, before being presented to Queen Isabeau early in 1414.
+supervision, before being presented to Queen Isabel early in 1414.

 This research programme has been funded by an Arts and Humanities Research

-and is being carried out in partnership with the
+October 2009, and is being carried out in partnership with the British

 images of Harley MS 4431.